Austin Nursing Home Abuse Attorneys

 As of March 2015, there were nearly 1.4 million nursing home residents spread out across 15,600 certified homes throughout the country.
 Most provide quality care for the residents and employ competent nurses, doctors, and caretakers.
 However, there are some homes that make life worse for their residents, whether through unintentional incompetence, purposeful negligence, or outright abuse.

-It’s not just the elderly in nursing homes that face the threat of neglect or abuse; there are nearly 2.1 million reported cases of elderly abuse each year.
+It’s not just the elderly in nursing homes who face the threat of neglect or abuse; there are nearly 2.1 million reported cases of elderly abuse each year.
 Given that those aged 60 and older comprise approximately 20 percent (63 million) of the U.S. population, elderly abuse happens far too often in this country.
 When we consider that most cases go unreported and that the elderly population has increased dramatically in previous decades, the problem is likely greater than statistics suggest.

 If you have an elderly family member residing in a Texas nursing home, the trust you place in those working in the home is paramount.
-If that trust is broken, you’ll need the help of an experience Austin nursing home abuse lawyer at your side.
-Our attorneys at Briggle & Polan, PLLC are dependable and capable of fighting on your behalf.
+If that trust is broken, you’ll need the help of an experienced Austin nursing home abuse lawyer at your side.
+Our attorneys at Briggle & Polan, PLLC, are dependable and capable of fighting on your behalf.
 We have recovered millions of dollars for our clients and, most of all, we are committed to providing you with the personalized, compassionate, and aggressive legal representation you need and deserve.

 Contact us online or by phone at (512) 400-3278 today for a free, confidential consultation.
 Se habla español.

-What Are the Common Types of Elderly Abuse?
+Common Types of Elderly Abuse

 The American Psychological Association (APA) has identified seven types of elderly abuse that occur most often.
 The variance of abuse can often depend on who the perpetrator is.